 Indoors, Table Top, Shaded Balcony, Living Room, Plants for Bathroom

-SKU: CMP70 Categories: Plants - Delivery Bangalore, Plants for Bathroom, Plants for Living Room Tag: newformat
+SKU: CMP70 Categories: Plants for Bathroom, Plants - Delivery Bangalore, Plants for Living Room Tags: final, newformat

 They can grow up to 8-16 inches after reaching full maturity as an indoor plant.

 Begonia Tamaya is a shrub-like plant with a tree-like trunk and beautiful flowers that hangs below the tree when they bloom.

 These plants are native to tropical regions of the United States and Asia.

 You should keep your Begonia Tamaya in a spot that receives medium to bright indirect light.
 If you put it in direct sunlight, the leaves will scorch and will become pale.

 Begonia Tamaya can not tolerate a temperature below 15?
 C. So during the winters, you must protect them from frost and freezing as well.

 You must water your plant when the topsoil is dry to touch.
 You can water it once or twice a week during the summer season twice a month during the winter season.